Our flu clinics are over now but you can still have your jab.....

 Mobile Tel numbers - update yours please

-Currently 53% of our patients have a mobile number registered.
-We are aiming to increase this to 75% this week.
+Currently 54% of our patients have a mobile number registered.
+We are aiming to increase this to 75%.
 Benefits – we can text you directly.
 This can be either as appointment reminders, clinic recalls, medication reviews and some of our clinicians are sending direct messages to patients.
 The Iplato messaging system provides a huge time saving for everyone and our patients love it (although I'm not sure one patient was happy with a text late at night).
 We send out an average of 300 automated appointment messages each week and another 200+ manual messages.

 Online appointment booking, medication requests and viewing of medical records.

-Finally – at flu clinic this week we are fortunate to be joined by John Popham.
+Finally – at flu clinic we were fortunate to be joined by John Popham.
 Who's John Popham I hear you say........

 Please tell everyone in the community as we want to help people to understand that over time – more and more things will be available online and we would like to help you to access the most beneficial things.